 I’m sorry to hear about your trouble.
 Fibers in the paint are almost always due to cheap roller covers.
 Good quality products will always give you better results.
-Cheap roller cover will always leave hairs or fibers in the finished wall.
-If you must use sub par roller covers you can wrap painters tape around the cover and then remove.
+Cheap roller covers will always leave hairs or fibers in the finished wall.
+If you must use subpar roller covers, you can wrap painter’s tape around the cover and then remove it.
 This will get rid of some of the loose fibers.
 You may have to do this several times.
-I suggest using Sherwin Williiams brand Soft Woven roller covers.
+I suggest using Sherwin Williams brand Soft Woven roller covers.
 They never leave lint behind.

-Another factor that exacerbated this problem is the color of paint.
-Dark colors, reds especially are notorious for showing imperfections.
-If you were working with a lighter color you may not have even seen the hairs.
+Another factor that exacerbated this problem is the color of the paint.
+Dark colors, reds especially, are notorious for showing imperfections.
+If you were working with a lighter color, you may not have even seen the hairs.

 So, onto the solution.
-Unfortunately there is no easy fix.
+Unfortunately, there is no easy fix.
 Just doing another coat won’t fix the problem.
-In fact, if you do another coat this the same roller cover it will probably make it worse.
-So you are going to have let the walls set up for at least 48 hours, a week is better.
-If you skip this part the paint is likely to peel when you sand it.
-Then sand the entire surface with a 150 – 180 grit sand paper.
+In fact, if you do another coat with the same roller cover, it will probably make it worse.
+So you are going to have to let the walls set up for at least 48 hours; a week is better.
+If you skip this part, the paint is likely to peel when you sand it.
+Then sand the entire surface with 150 - 180 grit sandpaper.
 This will remove the hairs.
 Then you will have to repaint the walls with a good quality roller cover to finish up the paint job.

 Please send your questions to email@example.com